Memoria (2021 film)

-Memoria is a 2021 drama mystery film written, directed and co-produced by Apichatpong Weerasethakul, starring Tilda Swinton, Elkin Díaz, Jeanne Balibar, Juan Pablo Urrego and Daniel Giménez Cacho.
+Memoria (stylized as məmorᴉa) is a 2021 drama mystery film written, directed and co-produced by Apichatpong Weerasethakul, starring Tilda Swinton, Elkin Díaz, Jeanne Balibar, Juan Pablo Urrego and Daniel Giménez Cacho.
 It is a notable entry into the modern slow cinema genre.

 The film had its world premiere at the Cannes Film Festival on 15 July 2021, and was given a very limited theatrical release in the United States from 26 December 2021.
 It was selected as the Colombian entry for the Best International Feature Film at the 94th Academy Awards, though it was not nominated.

 Plot

 Jessica, a Scottish expatriate to Colombia, awakens one night to a single loud boom.
 She appears to be the only one who heard it.
 The next day, she goes to visit her sister, Karen, who is ill and in a hospital in Bogotá.
 Jessica operates a market-flower business in Medellín, and is curious to learn more about an excavation project being carried out in the same hospital where her sister is being treated.

 Still bothered by the sound, which she hears repeatedly and which prevents her from sleeping, Jessica seeks the help of a young sound engineer named Hernán to recreate the sound.
 Though unsuccessful at first, the two eventually approximate the sound, and begin a friendly relationship.
 Right before they are to take a trip together, Jessica looks for Hernán at his sound engineering studio, only to discover that he is not there and no one working there knows who he is.

 Finding herself growing increasingly uncomfortable while in the company of her now-healthy sister, Jessica ventures out into the countryside alone, where she encounters a middle-aged fish scaler, also named Hernán.
 This Hernán lives a secluded life, but he speaks frankly with Jessica.
 They discuss his connection to the earth, his sleep, and their memories.
 Inside his home, Jessica learns to connect with her memories in a similar fashion to Hernán, and at one point while holding hands, appears to have her memories intertwine with his.

 Jessica then approaches an open window and hears the booming sound again, but seems to have grown to accept it and even appreciate it.
 Suddenly, a camouflaged alien spacecraft rises out of the jungle, leaving a loud sonic boom in its wake.
 A radio broadcast is heard reporting a mild earthquake that, unbeknownst to the general population, coincided with the take-off of the spacecraft.
 The broadcast goes on to say that the quake has unearthed previously inaccessible areas that the aforementioned excavation project was searching for.